bertrandmartel/speed-test-lib/README.md

 ### Set transfer rate precision

-These settings are used to alter transfer rate BigDecimal rounding / scale :
+These settings are used to alter transfer rate float rounding / scale :

 * set RoundingMode :